 * When live streaming on platforms like Twitch, you’ll want to have a 35–40% speed buffer to account for potential fluctuations.

 ** These speeds remain the same until you reach 50 concurrent calls.
 Then you’ll need 20 Mbps (upload and download).

 Console, PC, and Cloud Gaming Plus Live Streaming

-100/10 Mbps (download/upload) gives you plenty of wiggle room to game casually.
+200/10 Mbps (download/upload) gives you plenty of wiggle room to game casually.
 But not competitively.
-You could easily have at least three or four people gaming on consoles or PCs simultaneously.
+You could easily have at least five or six people gaming on consoles or PCs simultaneously.

 Keep this in mind, though: